earnestt1234/FED3_Viz/Manual.md

 ### Loading FEDs

-The **Load Button** of the Home Tab is used for loading data into FED3 Viz; this button is always active.
-Clicking it will bring up a file dialog where one or more FED3 files can be selected to import.
+The **Load Button** and the **Load Folder Button** of the Home Tab are used for loading data into FED3 Viz; these buttons are always active.
+The Load Button will allow you to select individual files to load, while the Load Folder Button will allow you to selected a folder to load files from.
+Note that the Load Folder Button will currently search for *all files* in *all subfolders* of the selected folder; searching an extensive tree (like your User directory) will likely cause the program to crash.

+When folders are being loaded, a progress bar will appear in the Info Bar.
+To halt the loading process, either press the **Abort Load Button** or press Escape.

 ##### How FEDs Are Loaded